Most seniors spend a lifetime building a home, savings, and a family legacy. One unplanned health event can put all of that at risk.

 What are common mistakes to avoid in senior Estate Planning?

 The most common mistakes are waiting too long, using a generic online template, and failing to plan for long-term care costs.
-Another frequent error is leaving assets outright to a disabled child, which can disqualify them from SSI or Medicaid.
+Another frequent error is leaving assets outright (such as through beneficiary designations or a last will and testament) to a disabled child, which can disqualify them from SSI or Medicaid.

 Our experienced attorneys here at the Farr Law Firm, P.C., catch these issues before they become expensive problems.